Top Places To See In Darjeeling And Things To Do, From Cable Cars To Toy Trains

 Bengal Natural History Museum

 The Bengal Natural History Museum should be a definite pit-spot for a little zoological and botanical learning.
-It was established in 1915 and houses vast collections of specimens, including rare reptiles, fishes, mammals, insects, and more.
+It was established in 1915 and houses vast collections of specimens, including 820 specimens of over 400 species of birds including 110 species of eggs, 35 species of snakes and 57 species of fish.
 You get to learn about Darjeeling's unique flora and fauna and witness some exceptional specimens.

 Toy Train Ride